-Yes, we have a tonne of Jack’s old baby vests that I have dug out from the shed, and yes, we might be fortunate enough to get a few new bits and pieces for him / her, but nothing beats something home made and fully customized does it?!
+Yes, we have a tonne of Jack’s old baby vests but nothing beats something home made and fully customized does it?!
 These vests are so easy to make, and I think will look super cute on our new arrival.

 What you will need:

-–Pack of baby vests (long or short sleeved – depending on the season you willl give birth) We used this pack from M&S which seemed good value at £9 for 7.
+–Pack of baby vests (long or short sleeved – depending on the season you willl give birth) We got a £9 pack from Marks&Spencer for 7

 Lay out your vest and before getting started, pop your piece of cardboard between the front and back of the vest (this is to prevent any leaks when painting on the front through to the back) Then just get designing!
 It was awesome to get Jack got involved in this activity too which he absolutely loved – his little handprint features on the front of one of the vests (my favourite one!)
 Once done, leave the vests to hang to dry for a long time…. smudges are not a good look.
-P.S After some research we went for Acrylic paints as these seem the most likely to stay put through washing – when first washing though, I do advise to do on a cold wash.
+And remember – wash at a low temperature.

-This is a cool one – and so simple.
-We used this word cloud programme where you simply enter a bunch of phrases in and it spits out the below word cloud.
-This is a lovely sign full of positive, beautiful words that I’ll put up in one of our rooms to glance at during labour.
+This is a fun one, and so simple.
+We used this word cloud programme where you simply enter a bunch of phrases in and it spits out a word cloud.
+This is a lovely sign, full of positive, beautiful words that I’ll put up in one of our rooms to glance at during labour.

-I bought these paints from Amazon which seemed pretty reasonable though in the end we didn’t get round to doing this activity.
-However, I did it last time round when pregnant with Jack and created the animation below and can highly recommend belly painting as one of the most fun a pregnant lady (and her friends) can have !
-Just make sure you have baby wipes and a friend that can semi paint on hand…
+Although in the end we didn’t get round to doing this activity, I did it last time round when pregnant with Jack and can highly recommend belly painting as one of the most fun a pregnant lady can have !
+Just make sure you have wipes and a friend that can paint on hand!

-If you’ve got any more ideas for a baby shower that’s perhaps a little bit different then please do drop them in the comment section below – I’d love to hear them and may well just have time to put some of them in action :-).
+If you’ve got any more ideas for a baby shower that’s perhaps a little bit different then do drop them in the comment section below – I’d love to hear them and may well just have a bit time to put some of them in action :-).
 Oh and cake is always a good addition to a baby shower.
 It’s always a good addition to anything, right 😉